AbhigyanSingh97/SMS-Spam-Detection-NLP-/README.md

 # SMS-Spam-Detection-NLP-

-Description : Worked with a dataset containing of 5500 sms datas approximately.
+Description : Worked with a dataset containing of 5500 sms datas approximately.This dataset is from UCI machine Learning repository.

 Language: Python